Published: 13 March 2020

-The Gambling Commission is the organisation with responsibility for all gambling in Great Britain except for the National Lottery and spread betting.
+The Gambling Commission is a non-departmental public body with responsibility for all gambling in Great Britain, except for the National Lottery and spread betting.

-The Gambling Commission are responsible for casinos, bingo halls, race tracks, betting offices, gaming machines, family entertainment centres and adult arcades and lotteries.
+The Gambling Commission is responsible for casinos, bingo halls, race tracks, betting offices, gaming machines, family entertainment centres and adult arcades and lotteries.
 This responsibility includes regulation for both land based and online or remote gambling.
-The Gambling Commission is also responsible for advising local and central government on issues relating to gambling.
+The Gambling Commission is also responsible for advising local and central government on issues relating to gambling, including the provision of gaming and gaming machines in other venues, such as pubs.

-The Commission's primary role is to ensure the Gambling Act 2005 licensing objectives which are:
+The Commission’s primary role is to ensure that the Gambling Act 2005 licensing objectives are promoted throughout the industry: